-The 2013 Hero Dog Awards seeks to find and recognize dogs who help people in many important ways.
-Dogs are nominated in one of eight categories: Service Dogs, Emerging Hero Dogs, Search and Rescue Dogs, Law Enforcement/Arson Dogs, Therapy Dogs, Military Dogs, Guide Dogs and Hearing Dogs.
+The 2014 Hero Dog Awards seek to find and recognize dogs who help people in many important ways.
+Dogs are nominated in one of eight categories: Service Dogs, Emerging Hero Dogs, Law Enforcement Dogs, Arson Dogs, Therapy Dogs, Military Dogs, Search and Rescue Dogs, and Guide/Hearing Dogs.

 The Service Dog category includes animals that assist people with disabilities other than sight and hearing.
 Most have received special training.

 The Emerging Hero category honors the partnership that often develops between human and dog.
 Some of these animals are trained in such areas as detection of diseases such as cancer, while others are just pets who, without any special training, instinctively assist their human companions.

 Earlier this year the American Humane Association set out once again to find America’s top hero dogs.
 Over a million votes were cast online, narrowing the field down from more than a hundred nominees to just eight finalists, each a separate category.
 For the next few weeks, I’ll highlight these eight extraordinary canines.
 And you will have the opportunity to join others in voting online for your favorite to be named Hero Dog of the Year.

 Let’s begin with JJ Krawczyk, a former shelter dog nominated in the Service Dog category.
 JJ is trained as an alert dog for Kaelyn, a child who suffers from a rare disorder that causes her to have severe allergic reactions to things around her.
 In fact, when Kaelyn needed a surgical procedure last year, the doctors invited JJ into the operating room to help monitor their young patient’s status.
 Freedom Service Dogs is the charity partner for JJ Krawczyk.